jupyterlab/jupyterlab/docs/source/user/extensions.md

 provide new file viewer types, launcher activities, and output renderers, among many other things.
 JupyterLab extensions are [npm](https://www.npmjs.com/) packages (the standard package format in Javascript development).
+For information about developing extensions, see the [developer documentation]().

 In order to install JupyterLab extensions you need to have Node.js version 4+ installed.